James Steele (British Army officer): Early life and military career

 Born in Ballycarry, County Antrim and educated at the Royal Belfast Academical Institution and at Queen's University Belfast, Steele was gazetted as a temporary second lieutenant in the Royal Irish Rifles, on 26 September 1914 during the First World War and posted to the 7th (Service) Battalion.
 He served on the Western Front from 1915 to 1917.
 He served at the battles of Messines, Somme and at Passchendaele.
 He was given a regular commission in June 1916.
-He was mentioned in despatches in April 1917 and was awarded the MC in August 1917.
+He was mentioned in despatches in April 1917 and was awarded the Military Cross in August 1917.
 Steele served the rest of the war in India and was mentioned in despatches again.
+The citation for his MC reads:

 Between the wars

-He stayed in the army and attended the Staff College, Quetta from 1927 to 1928.
+Steele stayed in the army and attended the Staff College, Quetta from 1927 to 1928.
 He was promoted to brevet lieutenant colonel on 1 July 1936 and transferred to the Sherwood Foresters and was made a lieutenant colonel on 14 October 1937.
 Steele commanded the 1st Battalion, Sherwood Foresters from 1937 to 1939: the battalion was deployed to Jamaica in 1937 and to Palestine during the Arab revolt in Palestine in 1939.
 Returning to England, he was promoted to colonel on 27 June 1939 and made Assistant Adjutant-General at the War Office on the same date.